 State 5 is the state after exhaustion of oxygen in a closed respirometric chamber.
 Diffusion of oxygen from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
-Chance and Williams (1955) provide an alternative definition of State 5, which gives it the meaning of ROX: 'State 5 may be obtained by antimycin A treatment or by anaerobiosis'.
+Chance and Williams (1955) provide an alternative definition of State 5, which gives it the different meaning of ROX versus anoxia: 'State 5 may be obtained by antimycin A treatment or by anaerobiosis'.

-In Table 3, only States 3 and 4 (and 'State 2' in the alternative protocol without ADP; not included in the table) are coupling control states, with the restriction that O_2 flux in State 3 may be limited kinetically by non-saturating ADP concentrations (Table 1).
+In Table 3, only States 3 and 4 (and 'State 2' in the alternative protocol: addition of fuel substrates without ADP; not included in the table) are coupling control states, with the restriction that O_2 flux in State 3 may be limited kinetically by non-saturating ADP concentrations (Table 1).